B. Administrative enforcement records (e.g., worker safety and health inspections, or accident investigations)

 Several conditional exemptions under ORS 192.345 (formerly ORS 192.501) exempt specific investigatory records “unless the public interest requires disclosure” in the particular instance.
 Specifically, ORS 192.345(8) conditionally exempts investigatory information relating to complaints filed with the Commission of the Bureau of Labor and Industries alleging unlawful employment practices or other civil rights violations.
 ORS 192.345(9) conditionally exempts investigatory information relating to any complaint or charge filed under certain statutes, ORS 243.676 and 663.180, which concern unfair labor practices.
 ORS 192.345(10) conditionally exempts information received or compiled by the Director of the Department of Consumer and Business Services with respect to investigations of debt consolidation agencies under ORS 697.732.
 ORS 192.345(12) conditionally exempts “[a] personnel discipline action, or materials or documents supporting that action,” but is limited to completed disciplinary actions where a sanction is imposed.
 City of Portland v.
 Rice, 308 Or.
 118, 123, 775 P.2d 1371, 1374 (1989).

-In one case, Oregon courts have determined that records of a school district’s investigation into alleged misuse and theft of district property were not exempt under former ORS 192.502(9), 192.502(12) or ORS 342.850(8).
-Oregonian Publishing Company v.
-Portland School District No. 1J, 144 Or.
+In one case, an Oregon court determined that records of a school district’s investigation into alleged misuse and theft of district property were not exempt under former ORS 192.502(9), ORS 192.502(12) or ORS 342.850(8).
+Oregonian Publ’g Co. v.
+Portland Sch.
+Dist.
+No. 1J, 144 Or.
 App.
 180, 925 P.2d 591 (1996), modified 152 Or.
 App.
 135, 952 P.2d 66 (1998), affirmed on other grounds 329 Or.
 393, 987 P.2d 480 (1999).
-However, investigation reports consisting of attorney-client privileged communications are exempt under ORS 192.345(9) (former 192.502(9)).
-Klamath County School Dist. v.
+However, investigation reports consisting of attorney-client privileged communications are exempt under ORS 192.345(9) (former ORS 192.502(9)).
+Klamath County Sch.
+Dist. v.
 Teamey, 207 Or.
 App.
 250, 140 P.3d 1152 (2006).
 ORS 192.345(17) conditionally exempts investigatory information relating to any complaint or charge filed under ORS chapter 654, which concerns workplace health and safety, such as charges filed with the Oregon Occupational Safety and Health Division during the investigation.
 While this exemption does not cover the complaint itself, a different statute, ORS 654.062, makes the identity of the complaining party confidential.
-See Attorney General Manual, § I.E.4.c.17.
-The Attorney General has determined that ORS 192.345(20), which exempts workers’ compensation claim records of the Department of Consumer and Business Services, prohibits a request for unredacted records of active worker’s’ compensation litigation cases.
+See Attorney General’s Manual, § I.G.a.17.
+The Attorney General has determined that ORS 192.345(20), which exempts workers’ compensation claim records of the Department of Consumer and Business Services, prohibits a request for unredacted records of active workers’ compensation litigation cases.
 ORS 192.345(35) conditionally exempts records relating to certain investigations concerning licensing and certification by the Department of Public Safety Standards and Training.
 ORS 676.165 and 676.175 exempt investigatory information and issued reports concerning investigations by health professional regulatory boards.

 Disclosure is required unless a law enforcement agency can show that disclosure would interfere with a prospective law enforcement action.
 S.C.
 Code Ann. §30-4-40(a)(3); Evening Post Publishing Co. v.
 City of N. Charleston, 611 S.E.2d 496 (S.C.
 2005).
 Assuming another exemption within SC FOIA did not apply such as disclosure resulting in unreasonable invasion of a person’s personal privacy, disclosure would be required.